 Then pick it apart…

 Was it unique?

-Go over your biggest hits, and note any similarities.
-Focus on doing more of those types of posts in your mix.
+Take note over your biggest hits and note any similarities.
+Focus on adding more of those kinds of posts to your list.

-Sometimes an opportunity will come my way, and I’ll mull over its potential.
-At times, I may take it on, but then wonder why I did after the fact, since I’m not enjoying the process.
+When a new opportunity comes my way, I’ll mull over its potential.
+At times I may take it on, but then wonder why I did after the fact if I’m not enjoying the process.

 9. Challenge yourself with a unique twist

 Most of what I blog about are easy, junk projects anyone can do.